nampdn/secret-contracts-guide/README.md

 #### Install and Configure the Secret Network Light Client

-If you don't have the latest `secretcli`, using these [steps](https://github.com/enigmampc/SecretNetwork/blob/master/docs/testnet/install_cli.md) to download the
+If you don't have the latest `secretd`, using these [steps](https://github.com/enigmampc/SecretNetwork/blob/master/docs/testnet/install_cli.md) to download the
 CLI and add its location to your PATH.

 Before deploying your contract make sure it's configured to point to an existing RPC node.
 You can also use the testnet bootstrap node.
 Set the `chain-id` to